lucas-labs/vue3-vsl/README.md

 <p align="center">
 <strong>
-🔎 <code>@lucas-labs/vue3-virtual-scroll-list</code> is a Vuejs 3 component plugin.
+🔎 <code>@lucas-labs/vue3-vsl</code> (virtual-scroll-list) is a Vuejs 3 component plugin.
 Heavily based on <a href="https://github.com/tangbc/vue-virtual-scroll-list">tangbc/vue-virtual-scroll-list</a>.
 Basically the same but ported to Vuejs 3 + typescript + Composition API.
 </strong>
 </p>